 Fresh Rhubarb Pie

 Although technically a vegetable, rhubarb is used in most recipes like a fruit.
 It stars in pies, cobblers, tarts, crisps, grunts, slumps, cakes, muffins, jam, and more.
 You’ll even find recipes for chutneys or sauces to accompany pork, chicken, and seafood.
 My husband comes from Alaska, Land of the Midnight Sun, where rhubarb also grows big and beautiful.
-He grew up eating this freezer-friendly Rhubarb Sauce.
+He grew up eating Rhubarb Sauce.
 It is incredibly easy to make and can top anything from pancakes to ice cream.

 If you’re looking for an easy way to ease into baking with rhubarb, try this recipe: